IreneKabii/Insight-Hub/README.md

 ## 📌 Strategic Overview
 **Insight-Hub** is a high-fidelity Business Intelligence (BI) platform built using **R Shiny**.
-Unlike static reports, this tool bridges the gap between raw data and executive strategy by providing real-time, interactive visualizations of complex business metrics. it is a centralized repository of data science projects, automated reporting systems, and interactive visualizations.
+Unlike static reports, this tool bridges the gap between raw data and executive strategy by providing real-time, interactive visualizations of complex business metrics.
+It is a centralized repository of data science projects, automated reporting systems, and interactive visualizations.
 This hub demonstrates the application of statistical modeling and R programming to solve real-world challenges in the Agri-tech, Insurance, and Operations sectors.

 🚀 Key Projects
 This project showcases my ability to manage the full data lifecycle: from **SQL-based data refinery** to **statistical modeling in R** and final **UI/UX deployment**.
-🌾 Agricultural Visualization Dashboard
+##🌾 Agricultural Visualization Dashboard
 • The Problem: Fragmented soil health data and seasonal trends made planting decisions difficult.
 • The Solution: Developed an interactive dashboard to track soil metrics and crop performance over time.
 • Tech Stack: R, Shiny, ggplot2, tidyverse.
-🛡️ Sector Risk & Operational Analysis
+##🛡️ Sector Risk & Operational Analysis
 • The Problem: Identifying hidden bottlenecks and risk factors in large, sector-specific datasets.
 • The Solution: Applied regression models and data cleaning workflows to pinpoint operational inefficiencies and predict future trends.
 • Tech Stack: dplyr, tidyr, stringr, stats.
-⚡ Automated Reporting Engine
+##⚡ Automated Reporting Engine
 • The Problem: Manual data entry and report generation were prone to error and time-consuming.
 • The Solution: Built an end-to-end automation script that cleans raw data and generates a polished summary report instantly.
 • Tech Stack: R Markdown, knitr, lubridate.